Battlefield 1: Development

 In June 2015, DICE revealed that they were working on an unannounced game.
 In January 2016, EA announced that Titanfall 2, Mass Effect: Andromeda and an unannounced video game set in the Battlefield universe would be released prior to the end of the company's fiscal year.
 Both the title, the game's release date, and the plot of the game were leaked prior to the official announcement on May 6, 2016.
 The game was officially unveiled on that day through a livestream on Twitch, showcasing a reveal trailer of the game featuring a remix of The White Stripes' "Seven Nation Army" by The Glitch Mob.
 The game's Collector's Edition includes items such as a statue of a Harlem Hellfighter, a code for exclusive downloadable content (DLC) of the Doughboy M1911 Pistol, and a Steelbook case.
 Pre-order bonuses include early access to a DLC map named Giant's Shadow which takes place in the Battle of the Selle, and the Harlem Hellfighter Pack.
 The Heroes Bundle includes the pre-order bonuses, as well as three days early access to the game, the Red Baron Pack, the Lawrence of Arabia Pack, and five Battlepacks.
-Battlefield 1 was released worldwide on October 21, 2016, for PlayStation 4, Windows, and Xbox One.
+Battlefield 1 was released worldwide on October 21, 2016, for PlayStation 4, Microsoft Windows, and Xbox One.

-Battlefield 1's open beta became available on August 31, 2016, for PlayStation 4, Windows, and Xbox One.
+Battlefield 1's open beta became available on August 31, 2016, for PlayStation 4, Microsoft Windows, and Xbox One.
 It ended on September 8, 2016.
 The open beta allowed the team to ensure that major technical bugs, glitches, and crashes can be patched prior to the game's official launch.
 13.2 million players participated in the beta.